jdockerty/gruglb/README.md

     # Either TCP or HTTP, defaults to TCP when not set.
     protocol: 'tcp'

-    # Listening address, the application binds to multiple ports.
+    # Port to bind to for this target.
     listener: 9090

     # Statically defined backend servers.